mkbabb/parse-that/docs/tranches/B/B.md

 sinks diverge in 350/350 cross-arm cells.
 Luna is descriptive unequal-selection evidence only and receives no binding credit.

-No P7 or other implementation is authorized.
-Resume requires either a concrete newly reachable host primitive with a conservative complete-product route at or below 187,063 µs, followed by an equal-selection fatal assay, or an explicit user amendment to a frozen law.
-This is not a universal impossibility theorem.
-The long-horizon goal remains active; formation, full CSS, consumers, packing, release, Value rebind, ABI freeze, and BBNF remain blocked.
+No renamed P7 or product implementation is authorized.
+The user has supplied the exact amendment required by the post-P6 boundary.
+Work resumes only as the formation-only law portfolio in `research/PERFORMANCE-LAW-AMENDMENT-PORTFOLIO-2026-07-30.md`; P1–P6 remain immutable historical evidence.
+The long-horizon goal remains active;
+formation, full CSS, consumers, packing, release, Value rebind, ABI freeze, and BBNF remain blocked.

 The requirement-by-requirement truth is banked in `audit/ACTIVE-GOAL-COMPLETION-AND-PRECEPTS-MATRIX-2026-07-30.md`.
 It proves